Finding Help for Crack Abuse

 Stimulation from drugs like cocaine occurs because the chemical binds to receptors in the brain that release substantial amounts of dopamine.
 This causes the person to feel euphoric and excited, and to potentially begin to hallucinate.
 With too much stimulation, however, the brain will stop releasing dopamine and other neurotransmitters, and it has a challenging time recovering a normal chemical balance once the drug wears off.
 For many people, this sudden drop in a mood-related neurotransmitter, as crack metabolizes out of the body, leads to intense depression, fatigue, and cravings for more of the drug.

-People who struggle with crack addiction are at greater risk for overdose and long-term health complications.
+People who struggle with cocaine and crack cocaine addiction are at greater risk for overdose and long-term health complications.
 Some of these include:

 - Severe, chronic depression